pitt-crc/user-manual/docs/snippets/jupyter-teach.md

 ## Step 4.
 Ending session

+!!! warning "What happens if I don't [Stop My Server] ?"
+    The server process is a Slurm job that will continue to run in the background until the requested walltime has expired or someone
+    `scancel` the job.
+The great news is that your analysis can continue to run even if you close your web browser.
+You can log back into JupyterHub later and pick up where you left off.
+The bad news is that if you are done with your work session and forgot to [Stop My Server], the resource remains idle and unavailable to other users, hence wasted.
+Your Resource Allocation will still be *charged* for the wasted time.

 Be sure to *Save All* your work before ending your session.

 ![Saving work before ending the session](../_assets/img/jupyter/jupyter-8.png)